Race, Ethnicity and Economic Justice

 In Faith We Seek the Beloved Community: People of Color Disadvantaged in Downturn.
 The economic downturn has impacted people across the economic spectrum.
 But people of color have been hit the hardest.

 Follow the impact of unemployment and underemployment on various demographic groups.
+(These frequent assessments ended in July 2012.
+But the record of what happened during the recent economic downturn is very illustrative)

 In response to the General Synod 23 (2001) resolution, Call for a study on reparations for slavery, JWM produced a discussion guide titled Financial Reparations: a Just Response to the Persistent Economic Effects of Slavery, Segregation, Discrimination, and Racism.
 This resource provides information and discussion questions on a variety of economic indicators and shows that African Americans' are consistently disadvantaged in each area.